kiranjagz/nodejs-api-to-heroku/README.md

 NodeJs application to deploy to heruko, using ci-cd.
 Project built using:

-1. nodejs
+1. Nodejs express using routes and services
-2. mocha and chai test framework
+2. Mocha and chai test framework
-3. deploy to heroku
+3. Deploy to heroku [!Can no longer deploy free :(]
-4. api tests using Postman and newman
-5. reports hosted on gitlab pages
+4. Refer to gitlab for sample on newman and gitlab pages

 # Postman Api pages link